Popular destination

 Coupling

-RP/OW, OW/Ped, RP/Ped; 3072 setter combinations distributed on 48 “pallets” of 64 combinations each 1A-8H, manuals: black lower and white upper keys; pedal keys applied in parallel
+RP/OW, OW/Ped, RP/Ped; 3072 setter combinations distributed over 48 “pallets” of 64 combinations each 1A-8H, manuals: black lower and white upper keys; parallel pedal keys

 The story